-- On the basis of the information you provide, we will compile, in accordance with Chartered Accountants Australia & New Zealand Professional Standards (APS 9 “Statement on Compilation of Financial Reports” or any future replacement standard) a financial report for specified entities.
+On the basis of the information you provide, we will compile, in accordance with Chartered Accountants Australia and New Zealand Professional Standards (APES 315 “Statement on Compilation of Financial Reports” or any future replacement standard) a financial report for specified entities.

-- We will conduct our audit in accordance with Australian Auditing Standards and the joint Chartered Accountants Australia & New Zealand / CPA Australia Auditor Independence Guidelines.
+(a) We will conduct our audit in accordance with Australian Auditing Standards and the joint Chartered Accountants Australia and New Zealand/CPA Australia Auditor Independence Guidelines.
 An audit involves performing audit procedures to obtain audit evidence about the amounts and disclosures in the financial report as well as reviewing the internal controls and reporting requirements.
 The procedures selected depend on the auditor’s judgement, including the assessment of the risks of material misstatement of the financial report, whether due to fraud or error.

 The objective of a Self-Managed Superannuation Fund audit is to form an opinion as to whether the financial report is presented fairly in accordance with the stated accounting policies and whether the Trustee of the Fund has complied with the requirements of the Superannuation Industry (Supervision) Act 1993 (SIS Act).